About NRC Flüchtlingshilfe

-The NRC FHD office has two primary functions: raising money for NRC's overseas programmes that meet the needs of conflict-affected refugees and internally displaced people and providing humanitarian policy advice to the German donors, parliamentary committees, and peer non-governmental organizations.
-NRC FHD channels financial support from the Federal Ministry for Economic Co-operation and Development (Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung, BMZ) and its two operational agencies Kreditanstalt für Wiederaufbau (KfW) and Gesellschaft für internationale Zusammenarbeit (GiZ) to NRC programmes in the field.
-NRC FHD has also submitted an application to the Federal Foreign Office (FFO) in order to become eligible for humanitarian funding directly from the FFO.
+We channel financial support from the Federal Ministry for Economic Cooperation and Development (Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung, BMZ) and its two operational agencies Kreditanstalt für Wiederaufbau (KfW) and Gesellschaft für internationale Zusammenarbeit (GiZ) to NRC programmes in the field.

-The Institutional Partnership Advisory (IPA) team in NRC FHD's office in Berlin works closely with the German government and other government bodies and organisations represented in Germany in order to strengthen our strategic partnerships, to raise money for aid operations, and to ensure finance for disaster response is spent in the most effective and efficient way possible.
+The Institutional Partnership Advisory (IPA) team in our Berlin office works closely with the German government and other government bodies and organisations represented in Germany, in order to strengthen our strategic partnerships, raise money for aid operations, and ensure that funding for disaster response is spent in the most effective way possible.
 The IPA team provides expert advice on German partners to both Head Office and to all NRC Country Offices.

 The office regularly hosts NRC experts from the field and HQ and facilitates briefings and communication with relevant German actors.

-NRC FHD is also a resource to universities, think tanks, and the general public on refugee issues.
+NRC Flüchtlingshilfe is also a resource to universities, think tanks and the general public on refugee issues.

-Per Byman is the Managing Director of NRC Flüchtlingshilfe Deutschland.
-He is responsible for providing overall leadership to the organisation, which focuses on fundraising and humanitarian advocacy in Germany on behalf of Oslo based NRC.
+Per Byman is the Managing Director of NRC Flüchtlingshilfe, and is responsible for providing overall leadership to the organisation.

 Mr Byman has previously worked as Humanitarian Director for Sida, the Swedish International Development Co-operation Agency and held various positions for the international Caritas network in Sweden and Bosnia-Herzegovina.
-He holds an MA in German linguistics from the University of Stockholm.
+He holds a BA in German and an MA in German Political Linguistics, both from the University of Stockholm.

-Gabriele Nolte is Head of Finance and Administration at NRC Flüchtlingshilfe Deutschland.and joined NRC FHD in March 2018.
+Gabriele Nolte is Head of Finance and Administration at NRC Flüchtlingshilfe and joined us in March 2018.
 Following an extensive career in both the NGO and commercial sectors, she has a keen interest in working with organisations to develop sustainable operational models to deliver social impact.